 Social Security Scotland made its first payments in September 2018, delivering the Carer’s Allowance Supplement.
 This increases the Carer’s Allowance by 13% and is an investment of more than £30 million a year to support carers in Scotland.

-These are just the first steps in the delivery of our new social security system, and in 2019 Social Security Scotland will start delivery of even more benefits to support people in our society.
+These are just the first steps in the delivery of our new social security system, and over the next few years Social Security Scotland will start delivery of even more benefits to support people in our society.
 Read more about that here.